nuxt/friendly-errors-webpack-plugin/README.md

   },
   onErrors: function (severity, errors) {
     // You can listen to errors transformed and prioritized by the plugin
-    // severity can be 'error' or 'warning'
+    // severity can be 'error' or 'warn'
   },
   // should the console be cleared between each compilation?
   // default is true